Daisy Elliott: Political career

 She was a member of Democratic Party, National Association for the Advancement of Colored People (NAACP), League of Women Voters, and Junior League.

+Death and legacy

 She died on December 22, 2015, aged 98, at DMC Sinai-Grace Hospital in Detroit.
 She is interred at Woodlawn Cemetery near the Rosa L. Parks Freedom Chapel.

+In 2016, she was inducted into the Michigan Women's Hall of Fame.
+On June 30, 2020, the Lewis Cass Building in Lansing was renamed the Elliott-Larsen Building in honor of Larsen and Elliot.